Skip to main content

 King of the Garden Pole Lima Bean legume Feb 18 Feb 25 Transplant May 24 – May 31

-Kuroda Carrots root_vegetable Feb 8 Feb 15 Transplant Apr 26
+Kuroda Carrots root vegetable Feb 8 Feb 15 Transplant Apr 26

 Lacy Phacelia Flowers flower Feb 8 Feb 15 Transplant Apr 11 – May 1